 |Runaway and Homeless Youth Act (RHYA) programs help prevent exploitation of youth on the streets and support reconnection to their families, schools, employment, and housing options.|

-On Tuesday, June 10, the Senate Appropriations Subcommittee on Health and Human Services, which sets funding levels for the RHYA and EHCY programs, among others, marked up its FY 2015 funding bill for programs under its jurisdiction, including all programs within HHS.
+On Tuesday, June 10, the Senate Appropriations Subcommittee on Health and Human Services, which sets funding levels for the RHYA and EHCY programs, among others, marked up its FY 2015 funding bill for programs under its jurisdiction, including all programs within the Departments of Health and Human Services, Labor and Education.
 The full text of the bill has not yet been released.
 More information will be provided here on the funding levels for the RHYA and EHCY programs shortly.

 The House Appropriations Subcommittee on HHS has not yet released and marked up its FY 2015 appropriations bill.

 RHYA was up for reauthorization in 2013; however, it is unlikely that the 113th Congress will take up a reauthorization bill for the program, though that remains to be seen for 2014.

 For more information on the RHYA and EHCY programs, see the National Network for Youth’s webpage here.